uchicago-cs/student-resource-guide/tutorials/git-basics.rst

 -  Inside that folder, create a file called ``README.md`` and add your full name to the file.
-Remember you can create an empty file by running the command ``touch README.md`` and then opening that file with your editor of choice.
+You can create an empty file by running the command ``touch README.md`` and then open that file with your editor of choice.

 -  On your repository’s GitHub page (on the GitHub website), right